juan2670/juan2670/README.md

 <!-- ====== INTRO ====== -->
 <p align="left">
   I’m a Software Engineering student with a passion for turning simple ideas into useful, well-designed products.
-  I’m continuously learning and currently focusing on <b>back-end</b> and <b>data analysis</b>, always aiming for creative, practical, and results-oriented solutions.
+  I’m continuously learning and currently focusing on <b>back-end</b> and <b>data analysis</b>, aiming for creative, practical, and results-oriented solutions.
 </p>

 - ✨ Student of life — always learning
-- 🌱 Focused on creating, iterating, and improving products with real impact
+- 🌱 Building, iterating, and improving products with real impact
 - 🤝 Open to collaborate on real-world challenges

 <br/>